-This means that the assault is punishable by a fine of up to $2,500 and five years in prison.
+This means that the assault is punishable by a fine of up to $2,500 and 5 years in prison.

 Assault and Battery in Virginia

-However, exceptions are made for valid cases of self-defense, which are not battery under Virginia law.
+However, exceptions are made for valid cases of self-defense, which are not considered to be battery under Virginia law.

 While “assault and battery” may seem to only apply to extreme physical acts, even smaller acts of violence can count as a crime.

 This includes violence against an individual’s spouse, former spouse, or children, regardless of whether or not those individuals actually live with the accused.

 A person charged with assault and battery can also be charged with domestic violence, effectively doubling the fines and prison time.

 As an aside, if you have been a victim of domestic violence, you may petition the state for a protective order.